Alessandro Poerio: Life

 Alessandro fought as a volunteer under General Guglielmo Pepe against the Austrians in 1821, but when the latter reoccupied Naples and the king abolished the constitution, the family was again exiled and settled at Graz.

+A Freemason, he became a close friend of the Italian poet Giacomo Leopardi when the latter and Antonio Ranieri came in Naples in 1833.

 Alessandro devoted himself to study in various German universities, and at Weimar he became friendly with the aged Goethe.
 In 1835, the Poerios again returned to Naples, and Alessandro, while practising law with his father, published a number of lyrics.

 Last years and Death

 In 1848, he accompanied Pepe, this time as a volunteer to fight the Austrians in northern Italy.
 When the Neapolitan contingent was recalled, Alessancho followed Pepe to Venice.
 There he displayed great bravery during the siege.
 Severely wounded in the fighting at Mestre, he had a leg amputated but died of his injuries within a few days.
+He is interred at the San Michele cemetery on the Isola di San Michele.

 Poetry

 As a poet, his work has been thought to reveal the idealism of a tender and delicate mind which was diligent in storing up sensations and images that for others would have been at most the transient impressions of a moment.
 But he could also sound the clarion note of patriotism, as in his stirring poem Il Risorgimento.